MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Code for grid world/README.md

 end
 ```

-The second and the third figures are used to draw the trajectory in two different manner:
+The second and the third figures are used to draw the trajectory in two different manners: The former is provided for the trajectory generated by stochastic policy.
+The latter is provided to show the deterministic trajectory.

 <img src="matlab_version/trajectory_Q_learning.jpg" alt="trajectory_Q_learning" style="zoom:67%;" />